Cloud Computing : Virtual Space

 Cloud Computing Services

-Cloud providers offer services that can be grouped into three categories
+Cloud providers offer services grouped into three categories:

 Cloud Computing Types

-There are three different deployment models of cloud computing :
+There are three deployment models of cloud computing:

 Cloud Computing Benefits